 iii.
 Herzog Centre for Jewish and Near Eastern Religions and Culture

 The Herzog Centre is the only Centre for the study of Jewish and Near Eastern Religions and Culture in Ireland and was established over a decade ago with philanthropic funding.
 The Centre supports activities related to Jewish and Near Eastern Studies such as academic conferences, annual public lecture series, and student study tours.
 Significant donations of books for research and teaching have also been received by the Herzog Centre.
 With collections on subjects as diverse as Near Eastern archaeology, Rabbinics and Holocaust Studies, the Centre provides a unique resource for students and academic staff.

-In 2014, the Herzog Centre hosted the will host the annual conference of the British Association for Jewish Studies.
+In 2014, the Herzog Centre will host the annual conference of the British Association for Jewish Studies.
 This is the first time that Ireland has been the venue for this international conference.

 The Centre for Mediterranean and Near Eastern Studies is a collaborative venture, which since its inception has involved two members of the Department of Near and Middle Eastern Studies with the School of Classics.
 Funded by the Irish Government's Centre for Research in Third Level Institutions (PRTLI), the Centre focuses on the cultural interchange in the ancient Mediterranean and Near Eastern worlds.

 v.
 Chester Beatty Library, Dublin